A Size for Every Stream: The Expert's Guide to Sizing Kafka Streams

 In our next post, we will deep dive into the inner workings of the Responsive Control plane.
 We’ll go in depth on how Responsive’s decoupling of storage from compute for Kafka Streams makes autoscaling much simpler, talk through its BYOC architecture, walk through the different autoscaling policies, show you how those policies use the metrics we talked about in this post to automate scaling decisions, and give you a sneak peek at our future plans.

-Until then, you can check out our blog and docs to learn more about Responsive, come join our Discord if you’d like to discuss this post or other Kafka Streams topics, and join our waitlist if you’d like to try out the platform!
+Until then, you can check out our blog and docs to learn more about Responsive, come join our Discord if you’d like to discuss this post or other Kafka Streams topics, and download the SDK if you’d like to get started with Responsive!

 Appendix: Diagnostic Tools